alpaker/fill-column-indicator/README.markdown

 Todo
 ====

-* Accommodate non-nil values of hl-line-sticky-flag and similar cases.
+* Accommodate non-nil values of `hl-line-sticky-flag` and similar cases.

 * Accommodate linum-mode more robustly.

-* Compatibility with non-nil `show-trailing-whitespace'.
+* Compatibility with non-nil `show-trailing-whitespace`.